Faisal2017/PDA_Repo/Coding Exercises/Static and Dynamic Tasks A/testing_task_1 .md

 def func1 val
-  if val = 1 #should be a double equals sign for comparison return true else return false end end
+  if val = 1 #should be a double equals sign for comparison return true #no indent else return false #no indent end end

-dif max a b #should be def
-  if a > b
+dif max a b #should be def max(a,b) if a > b
       return a
   else
-  b
+  b #missing return
   end
 end
 end #extra end here